heig-vd-dai-course/heig-vd-dai-course/22-web-infrastructures/COURSE_MATERIAL.md

 ### Access your `hosts` file

-In this section, you will need to access your `hosts` file.
+In this section, you will access your `hosts` file.

 The host file is a computer file used by an operating system to map hostnames to IP addresses.
 The hosts file is a plain text file and is conventionally named